Cars Brands that start with B

 BharatBenz Logo

-BharatBenz – This brand is used by Daimler India Commercial Vehicles (DICV) from Oragadam, Chennai, India, founded in 2011.
-Daimler India Commercial Vehicles is a subsidiary of the German brand Daimler AG.
-The Indian division was founded to produce trucks and buses, primarily for the mass production of Asian regions and to assemble models for European purposes.
-BharatBenz was first introduced at Delhi Auto Expo 2012.
+BharatBenz is the brand name of Daimler India Commercial Vehicles (DICV) of Oragadam, Chennai, India, founded in 2011.
+Daimler India Commercial Vehicles is a subsidiary of Germany’s Daimler AG.
+The Indian division was established to produce trucks and buses, primarily for mass use in Asian regions, as well as to assemble models for European purposes.
+BharatBenz was showcased for the first time at the Delhi Auto Expo 2012.

 Bianchi